-Local Area Attractions
+Local Area Attractions Near Wilmington KOA Holiday

 Wilmington KOA is conveniently located just minutes from Wrightsville Beach and historic downtown Wilmington, NC.
 Checkout some of these local attractions as you plan your next visit!

-Carolina Beach and Kure Beach, NC, also known as Pleasure Island, offer pristine uncrowded beaches, sparking surf, quality family activities, affordable accommodations, watersports, fishing, shopping, delicious fresh seafood, and Southern charm.
+Carolina Beach and Kure Beach, NC, also known as Pleasure Island, offer pristine uncrowded beaches, sparking surf, quality family activities, affordable accommodations, water sports, fishing, shopping, delicious fresh seafood, and Southern charm.
 Carolina Beach and Kure Beach are very popular with visitors, residents, and newcomers seeking a quaint yet thriving beach town.
 Just a 30 minute drive from historic downtown Wilmington, this laid-back friendly island offers relaxation, miles of sandy beaches, and events and festivals to keep you entertained all year long.